 As the animation shows, this shape is created by adding extra triangles to each side of the existing shape.
 As the number of steps increases, the area settles down to 8, whilst the total perimeter begins to increase more and more rapidly.

 The reason this is relevant to software (or hardware, for that matter) is that human value is very much like this.
 Consider the iPhone.
 The first version arrived in 2007, and looks much as it does today.
 The design began in 2005, and the designers knew they had a short period of time to bring this totally new idea to market, with the components they had available.

 In successive years, new iPhones arrived, improving on the original.
 The screen improved, the networking improved, the software improved.
 The complexity of the iPhone and it's eco-system as a whole increased massively.

-Just like the Koch snowflake, above, the designers were creating an ever-more-complex perimeter of complexity around an area of consumer value.
-And, just like the Koch snowflake, each new version increased the area of value.
+Just like the Koch Snowflake, above, the designers were creating an ever-more-complex perimeter of complexity around an area of consumer value.
+And, just like the Koch Snowflake, each new version increased the area of value.

-As we discussed in Journeys, your best bet is to try and colonise the area of value as fast as possible by using as much readily available software as possible.
+Your best bet is to try and colonise the area of value as fast as possible by using as much readily available software as possible.

 Maybe version one looks something like the diagram above: a few hastily-assembled components lashed together along with some rough-and-ready web pages.
 Hopefully, this kind of design will give you a better idea of what the right answer looks like.

 Releasing the first version might fill in some of the blanks, and show you more detail on the Risk Landscape.
 Effectively showing you a more detailed view of the coastline.
 Feedback from users will provide you with a better understanding of exactly what this fractal problem-space looks like.